Vorticode/solarite/docs/index.md

 ```

+#### Attribute Name Conversion

-Since html attributes are case-insensitive, Solarite converts dash-case (aka kabob-case) attribute names to camelCase, as happens above with the `font-size` attribute becoming the `fontSize` argument.
+Since HTML attributes are case-insensitive, Solarite automatically converts dash-case (kebab-case) attribute names to camelCase when passing them to components.
+For example, the `font-size` attribute becomes the `fontSize` argument in the component constructor and render method.

-Calling `render()` on a parent component will call `render()` on child components, even if the attributes passed to the child component have not changed.
-This way the child component can compare the attributes and decide for itself if it wants to re-render.
+#### Component Rendering Hierarchy

+When you call `render()` on a parent component:

+1. The parent component renders its template
+2. For each child component in the template, Solarite calls that child's `render()` method
-The new attributes will be passed as an object as the first argument to the child component's `render()` function.
-The `render()` function can then decide what to do with that data, and if it should re-render itself by calling `h(this)`, which will in turn call `render()` on its own child web components.
+3. The child component receives the new attributes as an object in the first argument of its `render()` function
+4. The child component can compare these attributes with its current state and decide whether to call h() to check if anything needs to re-render.
+5. If the child component calls `h(this)`, the process continues if that child component has child components of its own.

+This hierarchical rendering system gives each component control over its own rendering decisions while maintaining a predictable data flow.

 In the above code, we alternatively could've created the `<notes-item>` element via the `new` keyword, but doing so would cause all `NotesItem` components to be recreated on every render.